Icinga/icinga2/doc/6-distributed-monitoring.md

       assign where host.vars.has_client
     }

-In case you cannot assign the `cluster_zone` attribute that generic add specific checks to your cluster.
+In case you cannot assign the `cluster_zone` attribute, add specific checks to your cluster:

     object Service "cluster-zone-satellite" {
       check_command = "cluster-zone"